Dates for Spring Gardening Classes are Set!

-We are very excited to open the farm back up to the public this season.
+We are very excited about 2023 and our new classes.
 Listed are classes currently scheduled, but we will be adding more as the season progresses.
-Exact dates will be posted soon.
+Exact dates for all classes will be posted soon.
 Please contact us if you are interested in private classes for groups of up to 6 students.

 Learn how to grow, harvest, and cook your own produce.
 You won’t worry about having too much food and wasting your hard work and lovely produce.
 Learn unique and new ways to prepare vegetable and fruits in a fun atmosphere.
 Be ready to get dirty and eat some good food with these classes.
 Sara is currently working on a cookbook, so be ready to try out some new recipes and experience farm cooking as nature intended.
 Our classes are offered on our farm, and the kitchen is located outside for a full immersion experience in farm living.